-You have a moderate preference for intake.
-You sometimes eat or drink while learning or studying, but it does not have much effect on your productivity.
+You have a very high preference for intake.
+You really like to eat or drink while learning or studying.
+It probably helps you be productive.

 Based on your results, you may want to eat or drink something while studying or working to make it easier to learn.
 Read the following recommendations and select the ones you think would work best for you.